-- (h) Respirators of an approved type when handling cargo, bulk commodities or using paints and chemicals liable to injure or irritate the respiratory passages or lungs. - (i) The term "approved" in Rule 17.701 means approved and accepted by ANSI or applicable state or federal regulations, depending upon jurisdiction.
+- (h) Respirators of an approved type when handling cargo, bulk commodities or using paints and chemicals liable to injure or irritate the respiratory passages or lungs. - Approved PPE rated for the particular task shall be provided and worn while performing all job duties associated with cold ironing or its equivalent. - Approved PPE rated for the particular task shall be provided and worn while grinding, welding, cutting, or brazing. - (k) The term "approved" in Rule 17.701 means approved and accepted by ANSI or applicable state or federal regulations, depending upon jurisdiction.

 Rule 17.702.
-There shall be no loading or unloading of railcars on a track adjacent to a track where cars are being moved
+There shall be no loading or unloading of railcars on a track adjacent to a track where cars are being moved.